mp2893/retain/README.md

 3. To test the model for interpretation, please refer to Step 6.
 I personally found that _perinatal jaundice (ICD9 774)_ has high correlation with mortality.

 4. The model reaches AUC above 0.8 with the above command, but the interpretations are not super clear.
-You could tune the hyper-parameters, but I doubt things will dramatically imporve.
+You could tune the hyper-parameters, but I doubt things will dramatically improve.
 After all, MIMIC-III has only 7500 patients who made more than two hospital visits, and the most visit sequences are very short (average 2 visits per patient).

 **STEP 3: How to prepare your own dataset**